Amlyze/api-integration-documentation/Rest/accountBalance/batch.md

-# Batch contract registration (coming soon❗)
+# Batch account balances registration (coming soon❗)

-This section provides detailed information on the endpoints that can be used to create and manage contracts.
-Contracts can be any type of documents with custom set of fields/elements.
+This section provides detailed information on the endpoints that can be used to create and manage account balances.

 ----